Decision-making responsibility/parenting time/contact/support

 If you qualify, and you do not have a final court order, we can help you and your ex decide:

-- custody: who can make major decisions (for example, school, health care, religion, etc.) about how to care for and raise your child
+- decision-making responsibility (formerly custody): who can make major decisions (for example, school, health care, religion, etc.) about how to care for and raise your child

 - residence: where your child will live

-- access: how your child spends time with the person they do not live with and how you and your ex share holidays/special days
+- parenting time/contact (formerly access): how your child spends time with the person they do not live with and how you and your ex share holidays/special days

-- support: how much money the parent who does not live with the child or children pays to the other parent
+- support: how much money the parent who does not live with the children pays to the other parent

 You can get help from a Family Law Information Centre at the courthouse if you have a final court order and you want to ask the court to change it.
 You must qualify for this service.